ronaldbradford/readyset-tutorial/server/README.md

 -rw-r--r-- 1 readyset readyset  13K Mar  2 10:18 readyset.log.2025-03-02
 ```

-This logging is configurable via the `LOG_PATH` and `LOG_ROTATION variables, which can be fond in the Readyset configuration file, generally found in `/etc/readyset/readyset.conf`.
+This logging is configurable via the `LOG_PATH` and `LOG_ROTATION` variables, which can be fond in the Readyset configuration file `/etc/readyset/readyset.conf`.

 ```
 $ sudo grep ^LOG  /etc/readyset/readyset.conf